tdegeus/pybind11_examples/05_numpy-2D_cpp-eigen/readme.md

 make
 ```

 Compiling can also be performed directly.
-To compile both the `pybind11` headers and the `Eigen` headers have to be include:
+To compile both the `pybind11` headers and the `Eigen` headers have to be included:

 ```bash
 c++ -O3 -shared -std=gnu++11 -I /path/to/eigen -I ../pybind11/include `python3-config --cflags --ldflags --libs` example.cpp -o example.so -fPIC